-The OAH Distinguished Lectureship Program, a speakers bureau devoted to American history, features more than 80 historians who speak about a wide variety of American leaders and leadership skills.
+The OAH Distinguished Lectureship Program, a speakers bureau devoted to American history, features 75 historians who speak about a wide variety of American leaders and leadership skills.

 Kennedy uses the example of Dwight Eisenhower as soldier and president as a platform for some observations drawn from social pscyhology about the components and contexts of leadership of various sorts.
 Read More